hazarbelge/flutter_getx_the_moviedb/README.md

 # The Movie DB App with Flutter GetX

-A new Flutter TheMovieDB Application with GetX State Management
+A new Flutter TheMovieDB Application example with GetX State Management

 Register and get Api Key from [The Movie DB Website](https://www.themoviedb.org)